rogap/hi-rez-api/README.md

 # hi-rez-api
-Hi-rez API for paladins and smite
+Hi-rez API for paladins and smite on Node js

 ## Installation